braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 ### 4.4.6.3 Commentary: The Viscosity of Space {#4.4.6.3}

-:::note[**Steric Hindrance in the Causal Graph**] Friction acts as the "viscosity" of the vacuum.
+:::info[**Steric Hindrance in the Causal Graph**] Friction acts as the "viscosity" of the vacuum.
 In regions where the graph is dense and highly interconnected ("stressed"), $\mu$ reduces the probability of adding further edges.
-This prevents the "Small World Catastrophe"—a runaway scenario where every point connects to every other point, destroying dimensionality.
+This prevents the "Small World Catastrophe",a runaway scenario where every point connects to every other point, destroying dimensionality.
 Friction ensures that geometry remains sparse and local, enforcing the manifold structure derived in Chapter 5.
 :::

 ### 4.4.Z Implications and Synthesis {#4.4.Z}